 Shelley Geballe, JD, MPH (Board Secretary)

 Attorney Geballe is on the faculty of Yale School of Public Health and Yale Law School, where she teaches courses in public health law, health disparities, and legislative advocacy.
 A co-founder of CT Voices for Children and its President until 2008, Attorney Geballe now serves as its distinguished senior fellow.
 A former civil rights attorney, she was a founding member of Yale’s Center for Interdisciplinary Research on AIDS (CIRA) and has done national and international consulting in the areas of public health and AIDS law.
 Her publications include “Forgotten Children of the AIDS Epidemic” (Yale University Press, 1995).
+Attorney Geballe is a founding Board member of The Connecticut Mirror.
+She received her BA from the University of Michigan, and her law and public health degrees from Yale.

 Ulysses B. Hammond, JD (Board Chair)